Tempel cousins continue to produce as Vikings win ninth straight game - Austin Daily Herald

 The Panthers (3-6 overall) have scored at least seven runs in seven of their nine games this season and they are averaging 8.6 runs per game, but Hayfield pitcher Nolan Klocke was in control on Thursday, as he struck out five, while allowing just three hits and zero earned runs.

-Isaiah, who picked off three runners in the win, has shown his versatility behind the plate this season as he has caught for pitchers of varying speeds.
+Isaiah, who picked off three runners in the win, has shown his versatility behind the plate this season, catching for pitchers of varying speeds.

 “It’s definitely different when you go from a guy (like Easton Fritcher) who’s throwing 87 or 88 to a guy who is throwing in the upper 70s and low 80s,” Isaiah said.
-“You can tell the difference, but it’s really the same gameplan.
+“You can tell the difference, but it’s really the same game plan.
 I try to frame everything as best I can and make it easy on the pitchers.
 It’s fun to be back there.”

 The Vikings put NRHEG away with six runs in the bottom of the fourth inning.
-Erik Bungum crushed a three run homer to left field and Easton Fritcher launched a two-run homer to center field in that rally.
+Erik Bungum crushed a three run homer to left field and Fritcher launched a two-run homer to center field in that rally.

 Hayfield is currently ranked No. 1 in Class A after going to state for the first time in program history in 2019.
-Many of the Hayfield baseball players have already had a big reason to celebrate this season as the team won the Minnesota Class A Boys Basketball title this winter.
+Many of the Hayfield baseball players have already had a big reason to celebrate this season after the team won the Minnesota Class A Boys basketball state title this winter.

 Isaiah and Joey, whose dads are brothers, were both members of that basketball team.